Kyffin Simpson

-Personal life
+Early life

 Simpson was born in Bridgetown, Barbados; the son of Caymanian businessman David Simpson.
 Simpson competes as Caymanian, saying, "I really feel connected with the people of Cayman.
 It’s cool to fly the flag on the side of my car."

 Junior career

 Formula 4 United States Championship

-Simpson made his car racing debut in 2020 for Velocity Racing Development in the 2020 Formula 4 United States Championship after 9 years of karting across the Caribbean and United States.
+Simpson made his car racing debut in 2020 for Velocity Racing Development in the 2020 Formula 4 United States Championship after nine years of karting across the Caribbean and United States.

 Formula Regional Americas Championship

-Simpson would dovetail a season in the Formula 4 United States Championship with a season in the Formula Regional Americas Championship in 2020, and dominated the championship in his second season with podiums in all but five races.
+Simpson combined a season in the Formula 4 United States Championship with a season in the Formula Regional Americas Championship in 2020, and won the championship in dominant fashion, finishing on the podium in all but five races.

-Winning the FR Americas title awarded Kyffin with a Honda Performance Development scholarship fund worth $600,000 towards a Super Formula campaign in 2022, but Japan’s ongoing travel restrictions due to COVID-19 prevented these plans coming to fruition.
+Winning the FR Americas title awarded Simpson with a Honda Performance Development scholarship worth $600,000 for a Super Formula campaign in 2022, but Japan’s ongoing travel restrictions due to the COVID-19 pandemic prevented these plans from coming to fruition.

 Indy Pro 2000 Championship

-Parallel to his Regional F3 campaign, Simpson also entered the Road to Indy ladder with IndyCar team Juncos Racing, competing in 16 of the 18-race Indy Pro 2000 Championship season, scoring three podiums.
+Parallel to his Regional F3 campaign, Simpson also entered the Road to Indy ladder with IndyCar team Juncos Racing, competing in sixteen of the eighteen-race Indy Pro 2000 Championship season, scoring three podiums.